 And a Word About the Dairy-Free Quiche Filling too…

-As mentioned above, since several of the ladies attending the luncheon (including me and the bride-to-be!) are either totally dairy-free or follow restricted dairy diets, I wanted to be sure the quiche filling was dairy-free.
-I found the solution to making the filling rich and creamy without using cow’s milk was to use cashew “cream”, which is unbelievably easy to make in a high-speed blender (especially if you soak the cashews in water first.)
+As mentioned above, since several of the ladies attending the luncheon are either totally dairy-free or follow restricted dairy diets.
+I wanted to be sure the quiche filling was dairy-free.
+I found the solution to making the filling rich and creamy without using cow’s milk.
+I replaced the dairy with a homemade cashew “cream”, which is unbelievably easy to make in a high-speed blender.
+Especially if you soak the cashews in water first.

 Like the gluten-free crust recipe, the quiche filling can stand alone too, as you could always use the recipe for a crust-less quiche, which is why I provide the quiche filling recipe separate from the crust below.

-- 1 package (9 ounces frozen artichokes (such as Bird’s Eye))
+- 1 – 9 oz package of frozen artichokes, such as Bird’s Eye

 - 3 cups baby organic spinach

-- ½ cup raw cashews (ideally the cashews would be soaked in water for 2 hours and then drained)
+- ½ cup raw cashews, soaked in water for 2 hours and then drained

 - 1 tablespoon fresh lemon juice